ijestrabova/2_IBM_data_science_course/README.md

 # 2_IBM_data_science_course
-Assignments from Coursera course from IBM: Data Science Professional Certificate The final certification consists of 10 courses in total which are:
+Assignments from Coursera course from IBM: Data Science Professional Certificate.

+The final certification consists of 10 courses in total which are:

 What is Data Science?